Is It Normal to Have a Curved Penis?

 What's the difference between a bent penis and a curved penis?
 Is there one?
 Why do some men bend one way while others curve in the opposite direction?

-Myths about penis curvature
+Myths about penis curves

 There are two common misconceptions about penis curvature: that it happens because of tugging or that it happens because of trapping.
 As you might have figured out, however, there's no truth to these theories.